 Why Class 12 Maths Exercise 3.3 Matters for Boards and JEE Main

-Exercise 3.3 sells the chapter notes's exam yield.
-The set tests three ideas in sequence: how to write AT , whether a given matrix is symmetric or skew-symmetric, and the proof that any square matrix is the sum of a symmetric and a skew-symmetric part.
+Exercise 3.3 tests three ideas: writing AT , checking if a matrix is symmetric or skew-symmetric, and proving any square matrix splits into a symmetric and a skew-symmetric part.

-CBSE has asked the decomposition question in five of the last six board papers, and the proof of (AB)T = BT AT is a JEE Main 2024 shift-1 question.
-A student who is solid on Ex 3.3 alone secures 4 marks on the CBSE paper without touching the rest of the the PDF.
+CBSE has asked the decomposition question in five of the last six board papers.
+A student solid on Ex 3.3 alone secures 4 marks without touching the rest of the chapter.

-Why this set is a marks bank: Q10, Q11 and Q12 each carry 4-5 marks on the CBSE paper and the algorithm is identical across the three.
-Lock the decomposition template once and you score full marks every time.
+Why this set is a marks bank: Q10-Q12 each carry 4-5 marks and use the same algorithm.
+Lock the template once and score full marks every time.

 Source: Magnet Brains on YouTube